 Are you spending too much with your cloud provider?

-Public cloud offerings allow IT to get out of the business of running data centres, where for years most of the budgets have been spent on hardware and software maintenance and upgrade.
+Public cloud offerings allow IT to get out of the business of running data centers, where for years most of the budgets have been spent on hardware and software maintenance and upgrade.
 This provides an attractive value proposition because they are able to focus on innovation and looking for better ways to support the business.

 Cloud-based Windows or a Linux server can cost approximately $1 per hour and even after a year the cost of that server is less than $9,000.
 If you consider the hardware, space, power, cooling and other costs that the cloud service is replacing, this is quite an inexpensive amount.
 This also applies to SaaS applications like CRM applications that cost about $65 per user per month.
 Why not move your CRM application to the cloud so you don’t have to worry about hardware and software maintenance or upgrades?